 • Components: Measures like the Alternative Uses Task (AUT) ask participants to devise as many uses as possible for an everyday object (e.g., a paperclip).

-• Purpose: Assesses divergent thinking skills, which are closely related to creativity.
+• Purpose: Assesses divergent thinking skills.

 Creative Achievement Questionnaire (CAQ)

-• Components: A self-report measure that asks individuals to list their accomplishments across various domains (e.g., visual arts, music, creative writing).
+• Components: A self-report measure that asks individuals to list their accomplishments across various domains (e.g., visual arts, music, writing).

 • Use: Used in psychological research and studies on ingenuity.